jannschu/datamatrix-rs/README.md

 What it achieves however in any case is a linear encoding time, and it avoids some of the bugs which can be attributed to using the heuristic (see open bugs in zxing and OkapiBarcode).
-And, of course, there _are_ cases where it will return a smaller symbol altough admittedly no thorough study of this has been done.
+And, of course, there _are_ cases where it will return a smaller symbol although admittedly no thorough study of this has been done.

 ## Related projects